 Believe it or not, and despite the inevitable initial puzzlement with the name "Borderline", our understanding of this most common, debilitating and anguish-provoking of personality disorders is much improved.

 You'll often find on the web, and in occasional magazine articles, the odd light-hearted as well as one or two more serious attempts to assign 'clinical' diagnoses of "Borderline Personality Disorder" to well-known figures, both historical and living.
-It's often speculated, for example, that Marilyn Monroe, or Vincent Van Gough, or Hitler, Princess Diana, or Amy Winehouse, or Sarah Palin, even Tinker Bell from Peter Pan, Darth Vader, Shakespeare's version of Cleopatra, and Jessica Rabbit(!) have displayed 'borderline-ish' behaviours.
+It's often speculated, for example, that Marilyn Monroe, or Vincent Van Gough, or Hitler, Princess Diana, or Amy Winehouse, or Donald Trump, even Darth Vader have displayed 'borderline-ish' behaviours.
 Some have even gone so far as to assign the diagnosis of BPD to nation states.

 And, quite often, the first time people hear about BPD is when someone, a doctor or clinician, or a well-meaning friend, raises the possibility of someone they know being "a bit borderline".
 But what does that mean?